ddella/Debian11-K8s/Debian11-Docker-K8s.md

 ![write changes to disk](images/Picture9.png)

 ## Finalize Debian installation
-Use the VMware console to login with your root user account.
+Use the VMware console to login with the `root` user account.

 ### Get the IP address of the VM
 Find your network interface name and ip address with the command:

     ip addr

-### SSH
+### Use SSH to access the VM
-Use SSH to access the VM.
-You should have the IP address for the step above.
+Use SSH to access the VM, you'll have access to copy/paste.
+You should have the IP address from the step above.
 Use the non-administrative user since `root` is not allowed to SSH.
     ssh -l daniel 192.168.13.xxx

 ### Add sudo
 Elevate yourself to `root`, install `sudo` and give your normal user `sudo` privileges.
+You won't have to enter your password each time you use `sudo`.

     su - root
     apt install -y sudo
     echo "daniel ALL=(ALL:ALL) NOPASSWD: ALL" | sudo tee /etc/sudoers.d/daniel

 ### Configuring static IP address
-Edit the `interfaces` file to configure a static IP address
+Edit the `interfaces` file to configure a static IP address:
+>I used `nano`since there's some anoying issues with VI ... that we will fixed soon 😉

     sudo nano /etc/network/interfaces

-Add the following:
+Add the following lines (adapt to your network):

     allow-hotplug ens33
     iface ens33 inet static